james-dire-1/arduino-radio-project/R_oldcode/README.txt

-This folder is for old iterations of the radio code that existed before version control for the project was setup.
+This folder is for old iterations of the radio code that existed before version control for the project was set up.
 They are presented in this folder for completeness in the documentation of this project.

 Folders in this folder (R_oldcode):